Help a local foodbank

 Anyone who enjoyed this visit may want to work towards another badge that focuses on making a difference, whether it’s local, national, or international.
 The Scouts Global Issues Activity Badge, or Scouts Local Knowledge Activity Badge could be the perfect place to start.

-If people have lots of different good ideas for ways to make a difference, they could split into task teams led by young people.
+If you’ve lots of different good ideas for ways to make a difference, you could split into teams led by young people.